That1M8Head/QVSED/README.md

 QVSED is broken up into three parts - the Action Deck, the Text Area and the Echo Area.

-The Action Deck contains editing commands, the Text Area is a text area, and the Echo Area is where messages will be printed.
+The Action Deck contains editing commands, the Text Area is where the text content goes, and the Echo Area is where messages will be printed.

 ## Keyboard Shortcuts